Introduction to Electric Kilns and Firing

 Requirements: Must have some previous ceramic experience

-Date: Sunday, August 10 - 10:30AM-5:30PM (with one hour for lunch)
+Date: Sunday, December 14 - 11:00AM-5:00PM (with half an hour for lunch)

 Morning Session: